tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Platform_API_Deep_Dives/iOS_API_Deep_Dives/Integrate_a_WatchKit_App_Built_in_Xcode.md

 ### Prerequisites

-* Appcelerator CLI 5.0 or greater
+* Titanium CLI 5.0 or greater

 * Titanium SDK 5.0 or greater